openstack/nova/api-guide/source/server_concepts.rst

    be deleted will still be in the system.
 If this value is greater than 0, the deleted server will not be deleted immediately, instead it will be put into a queue until it's too old(deleted time greater than the value of CONF.reclaim_instance_interval).
-Admin is able to use Restore action to recover the server from the delete queue.
+Administrator is able to use Restore action to recover the server from the delete queue.
 If the deleted server stays more than the CONF.reclaim_instance_interval, it will be deleted by compute service automatically.